Sinclair-Dee/Synthesis-System-for-Heterogenous-FPGA/Logic_Synthesis/README.md

-# Synthesis-System-for-Heterogenous-FPGA
+# Logic-Synthesis-for-Heterogenous-FPGA
-Synthesis System for Heterogenous FPGA based on iVerilog and ABC
+Logic Synthesis for Heterogenous FPGA based on iVerilog